kalanda/my-jekyll-grunt-template/README.md

 # my-jekyll-grunt-template

-This is a project template for frontend developments using Jekyll and Grunt.
+This is a projects template for frontend developments using Jekyll and Grunt.
+Two options are available to install.
 You can install using Vagrant or install it locally.
 Go forward in this document to see how.

-After the installation of whatever of the two options, you can run `grunt serve` for development mode and visit your app at [http://localhost:9000](http://localhost:9000).
+After the installation of either of the two options, you can run `grunt serve` for development mode and visit your app at [http://localhost:9000](http://localhost:9000).
 This will watch your files for changes and automatically rebuild and reload in the browser.

 Also you can run `grunt build` to build a minified and optimized version into the `/dist/` directory.